- The federal minimum wage is currently $7.25 per hour, and legislation is pending in Congress to increase it.

 Key takeaway: The 2021 federal minimum wage is $7.25 per hour.
 However, if your state’s minimum wage is higher, you must pay your employees at least the state minimum.

 What is the federal minimum wage for tipped employees?

 The minimum wage works slightly differently for tipped employees.
 According to the FLSA, employers must pay any employee who earns at least $30 in tips per month at least $2.13 per hour.

 This rule assumes that employees’ tips should be large enough to make their $2.13 hourly wages effectively at least $7.25 per hour.
 However, the tipped minimum wage is controversial.
 Some argue that it worsens poverty, and President Joe Biden has hinted that he would like to end it as well.
 As we’ll explain later, Biden has already taken steps to do so for federal contractors.

 Many states have their own minimum wages for tipped employees.
 If you choose to pay at these rates, payroll software can help you distinguish between tipped and non-tipped employees.
 This way, you don’t accidentally pay tipped employees non-tipped rates.
-Learn more about the best payroll software, where you can find more information on payroll software options, such as in our Gusto review and our review of Intuit QuickBooks.
+Learn more about the best payroll software, where you can find more information on payroll software options, such as in our Gusto review.

 Will the federal minimum wage increase?

 Although the U.S. Department of Justice, which is part of the executive branch, enforces the FLSA, it falls upon Congress to change the minimum wage.
 Certain congresspeople have taken steps to enact such changes, as has Biden.